NickyD43/hello-world/README.md

 # hello-world
-The end is the beginning is the end
+The End is the Beginning is the End

 What's up my friends, I'm a 2014 graduate of Augsburg College with a studio art degree.
 My passions are illustrating and designing, the sport of amateur wrestling, and just learning new skills in general.